 4. Please submit an author's biography, complete with a "head shot" photograph, with each manuscript.
 Please include contact information--telephone number, e-mail address and USPS address.
 In addition, please submit a one-to-two page description of the audience you want to appeal to, possible author appearance venues that you have direct communications with and your affiliation with any organization or group that might want to re-sale or purchase the published manuscript in bulk.

 5. Please submit each chapter as a separate file.
-We'll merge them where necessary.
+We will merge them where necessary.

 6. Please do not send original photographs with your manuscript.

-7. Photographs sent should be scanned photographs, using a minimum of 300 dpi (600 dpi preferred) in a .tiff format.
+7. Photographs sent should be scanned photographs, using a minimum of 600 dpi preferred in a .tiff format.
 Pictures should be scanned as color (even if they are black and white, since this allows for the maximum manipulation by the editor).
-Pictures should be numbered consecutively in the order you wish them to appear in the manuscript.
+For color publications pictures should already be four color, CMYK.
+Pictures should have descriptive file names and consider numbering consecutively in the order you wish them to appear in the manuscript.
 Captions, including credit lines, should be numbered to match the photographs.
 Suggested picture placement should be noted within the manuscript like this, [Photo 1.]
 This will allow the editor to get an idea of how the text and the photographs relate to each other.
-Please Note: If you are submitting a manuscript for consideration, photographs may be submitted in a .jpg format with only 96 dpi.
+Please Note: If you are submitting a manuscript for consideration, photographs may be submitted in a lesser format with only 96 dpi.
 These photographs will not be used in this format, but will provide the press with a good idea of the quality of available photographs and will facilitate their evaluation for use in the final manuscript.

 9. Newspapers should appear this way.
 The town or city is written as it would normally appear in the text, while the name of the paper is italicized.
 Please do not use underlining.
 Thus, the Miami Herald or the Orlando Sentinel.